privly/ZeroBin/README.md

+# This repository is deprecated

+Please view this Privly-application in [Privly-Applications](github.com/privly/privly-applications).

+---

 This is the Privly port of the ZeroBin application (see below).
 For more information on what Privly is, see [Priv.ly](https://priv.ly).
 For information on how we are using ZeroBin, read about [injectable applications](https://github.com/privly/privly-organization/wiki/Injectable-Applications).